Treating Yeast While Breastfeeding

 You may have breast yeast if you have:

-• Itchy or burning nipples that look pink or red, shiny, or flaky.
-Nipples can also look normal.
+- Itchy or burning nipples that look pink or red, shiny, or flaky.

-• You are taking, or have just finished taking, antibiotics.
-Yeast infections are common following antibiotic treatment.
+- You are taking, or have just finished taking, antibiotics.

 Medical Treatment

-If you’re told your baby has yeast he/she will be treated with either a liquid medicine in their mouth called Nystatin (if yeast is found in their mouth) or an anti-fungal skin cream (if yeast is found on their skin).
+- If you’re told your baby has yeast they will be treated with either a liquid medicine in their mouth called Nystatin (if yeast is found in their mouth) or an anti-fungal skin cream (if yeast is found on their skin).

-• If yeast is NOT deep in breasts and only on your nipples, then you can use an over-the-counter anti-fungal skin cream.
-Again, check with your doctor for instructions.
+- If the yeast infection is only on your nipples, then you can use a prescribed anti-fungal skin cream.
+Check with your doctor for instructions.

-• Treatment should last at least 1-2 weeks after you (and your baby) feel all better to make sure it is gone.
+- Treatment should last at least a few days after you (and your baby) feel all better to make sure it is gone.

 What Can I Do?